Savelor/SQLAIRefactor/docs/OtherFunctions.md

 </small>

 ## CAST
-To test this use case, let's create the table SalesOrderDetailX having two columns with nvachar data type containing numeric values:
+Applying CAST to an indexed column inside a WHERE clause makes the predicate non-sargable, so indexes are often ignored and scans occur.
+One trick is to rewrite the predicate by applying the CONVERT() function to the comparison value instead of the column.
+To test this use case, let's create the table SalesOrderDetailX having two columns with nvarchar data type containing numeric values:
 ```sql
   USE AdventureWorks2022
   CREATE TABLE dbo.SalesOrderDetailX (CarrierTrackingNumber nvarchar(25), ProductId NVARCHAR(8))